-Tired of searching for a place (or a product), and being bombarded with endless Top 5 lists?
+Tired of searching for a place (or a product) and being bombarded with endless Top 5 lists?

 Most Top 5’s are simply the Top 5 things that make the site/business/author the most MONEY.
 Top 5 pages usually feature more clickbait and links to buy stuff than information.
-Look carefully.

-Top X lists are EVERYWHERE.
+Top lists are EVERYWHERE.

-Top X lists are SUBJECTIVE.
+Top lists are SUBJECTIVE.

 Why is one Top 5 better than another Top 5 of the exact same thing?
 Who’s writing the list?
 What actual experience do they have?
 Most Top 5’s are researched purely on the web anyway and are written by someone who is in reality, most likely to be in the bottom 5 people most qualified to write them.

-Top X lists are SIMPLISTIC.
+Top lists are SIMPLISTIC.

-Research is research, ok?
+Research is research.
 A list is just a list.
-What’s the latest Top 5 ranked by?
+How is it judged?
 Sales?
-Taste?(Who’s taste?)
+Taste?
 Price?
 Satisfaction?
-If there’s no explanation, then it’s utter rubbish.
-Do you just believe everything you read on the internet now?
+If that part isn’t explicitly explained then it’s a rubbish list.
+Don’t believe everything you read on the internet (lol).

-Top X lists ‘dumb down’ EXPRESSION AND COMPREHENSION.
+Top lists ‘dumb down’ EXPRESSION AND COMPREHENSION.

-Top X lists are old, they’ve been FLOGGED TO DEATH.
+Top lists have been FLOGGED TO DEATH.

-Most references to the phenomenon are from 2011 when lists became a thing.
+Most references to the phenomenon are from 2011 – when lists became a thing.
 Top 5’s are kinda old.
 Tired.
-Saturated….
+Saturated…

+Writing Top 10’s… I don’t want to do it.
+I really… really don’t want to.
+But, like the rest of them – I will for the right money.
 I can’t stand them.
-I think they are a scourge on intelligence.
+I think they’re a scourge on intelligence.
 I can’t beat them, so I’m joining them (lol).
-I reserve the right to take shots at them, I know what their game is.
+I reserve the right to take shots at them, now I know what the game is.